johanaarstein/am-lottieplayer/readme.txt

 1. Go to the WordPress Block/Gutenberg Editor
 2. Search For **Lottie **
 3. Click on the **Lottie** to add the block

+== Screenshots ==

+1. AM LottiePlayer works with Gutenberg…
+2. …as well as Divi Builder